Syn-Tax/cross-domain-am/reports/honours/body/05_results.md

 \end{tabular}
 \end{table}

-Table \ref{tbl:results-seq-4class-cd} compares early and late sequence fusion in a cross-domain setting.
-The results reported are the arithmetic mean across the Moral Maze subcorpora.
-Generally the increase is similar to that found in the in-domain evaluation with approximately a 50% increase for the text only and multimodal models and a 32% increase in performance for the audio only model.

 \begin{table}[h]
 \centering
 \caption{Macro-F1 scores across sequence fusion types when trained on SCS on the 4-class problem.
 The mean is taken across all Moral Maze subcorpora. \label{tbl:results-seq-4class-cd}}